Coping with the shock of a violent death

 Try to recognise the danger signs of becoming too dependent on tranquillisers or alcohol.
 You may find keeping a diary or writing down your thoughts helpful, and you never need to show your writing to anyone.

 Many people who experience the violent death of a loved one seek professional help and guidance.
-There are a number of organisations that offer help, support, counselling and advice.

-Visit our Helpful organisations page for a list of other services such as Cruse Bereavement Care that provide advice and support for people who have experienced the death of a loved one.
+Visit our Helpful organisations page for a list of services such as Cruse Bereavement Care that provide advice and support for people who have experienced the death of a loved one.